mozilla/sphinx-js/README.rst

   * Display generic TypeScript types properly.
 Make fields come before methods.
 (Paul Grau)
   * Combine constructor and class documentation at the top TypeScript classes.
 (Sebastian Weigand)
   * Switch to pytest as the testrunner.
 (Sebastian Weigand)
-  * Add optional caching of jsdoc output, for large codebases.
+  * Add optional caching of JSDoc output, for large codebases.
 (Patrick Browne)
   * Fix the display of union types in TypeScript.
 (Sebastian Weigand)
   * Fix parsing breakage that began in typedoc 0.14.0.
 (Paul Grau)
   * Fix a data-intake crash with TypeScript.
 (Cristiano Santos)

 2.7.1
   * Fix a crash that would happen sometimes with UTF-8 on Windows. #67.
-  * Always use conf.py's dir for jsdoc's working dir. #78.
+  * Always use conf.py's dir for JSDoc's working dir. #78.
 (Thomas Khyn)

 2.7
   * Add experimental TypeScript support.
 (Wim Yedema)